pj1911/my-wiki/docs/index.md

   [arXiv:2506.03059](https://arxiv.org/abs/2506.03059)

-**Tools I reach for:** python (pytorch, jupyter, matplotlib), docker, git, and SUMO for sims. i’m a “keep it simple, measure it, ship it” person.
+**Tools I reach for:** python (pytorch, jupyter, matplotlib), docker, git, and SUMO for sims.
+I’m a “keep it simple, measure it, ship it” person.

 **Say Hi / Follow along:**